 Entering September 2017

 Yasemin Sim Esmen graduated from Syracuse University in 1997 with a B.S. in Radio, TV, and Film Production.
 After college, she returned to her native Istanbul.
 She first worked as production assistant at a televised investigative news program, then as a film critic for a national newspaper.
 Yasemin joined the English-language newspaper Hurriyet Daily News (formerly theTurkish Daily News) in 2007working as a reporter and editor.
 She covered real estate, diplomacy, media, minorities, sailing, off-the-mainstream sports, restoration of historical buildings, the wine and coffee industry, and arts and cultural events.
 She also wrote film and restaurant criticisms.
 She edited the daily’s real estate pages and later filled in as editor of the foreign news and diplomacy pages.
 She is a certified trilingual (Turkish, English, Italian) translator.
-Yasemin enjoys the outdoors and exploring new places, and loves spending time with her daughter Nora.
+Yasemin enjoys the outdoors and exploring new places.
 LinkedIn Profile./ Yasemin is a citizen of Turkey.

 Alexandra Garfinkle graduated from the University of Chicago in 2015 with a B.A. in Theater & Performance Studies.
 Upon graduation, she worked as a playwright and theater artist in Chicago.
 Her work in that time — as a theater-maker, oral historian, and fundraiser — led to a love for document diving and the act of journalism as a public service.
 She is currently writing a book about Flint, Michigan.
 Alexandra is drawn to stories about Russia, the Rust Belt, economic policy, trade wars, finance, and real estate.
 When not pouring over public records, she can be found in dance classes, running wine tastings, and working on an adult literacy certification.
 She also speaks Russian and has taught English in both Vietnam and Ghana.
 Alexandra was born in Miami, FL and is a citizen of the United States.